BenjaminPrinc/diff-sync-js/README.md

 The **edits** represent the edit-stack in form of an array.
 - Is it possible to deploy a Peer-to-Peer Version of Mr Wei's impementation?
   - In the current state, it only supports the Client-Server communication.
 To change it into a Peer-to-Peer Version, each peer has to be able to send and receive edits.
 If receiving the an update, a peer has to apply the patch on his shadow and update his version.
-- How is it possible to use the API in other SS-Projects?
+- How is it possible to use the API in other JS-Projects?
 - Are the JSON-Docs interchangable with other kind of Docs?
 - How is Mr Wei solving the conflicts?
+- What are possible enhancements of Mr Wei's Code?
+Should you suggest a pull-request?
+- Is it possible to combine diff-sync-js with a doc-oriented NoSQL-Datastore